Hundreds of children separated from families have been reunited, DHS claims

 Here are the latest developments:

-- After President Donald Trump signed an executive order that keeps families together at the border, House leaders postponed a vote Thursday on a broad immigration bill to address the issue.
+- After President Donald Trump signed an executive order that keeps families together at the border, House leaders postponed a vote Thursday on a broad immigration bill.
 The Senate remains divided on the issue as well, and Trump tweeted Friday morning that "even if we get 100% Republican votes in the Senate, we need 10 Democrat votes to get a much needed Immigration Bill" and added that "Republicans should stop wasting their time on Immigration until after we elect more Senators and Congressmen/women in November."
+He also tweeted in reference to undocumented immigrants that "Democrats tell their phony stories of sadness and grief, hoping it will help them in the elections."

 - The Justice Department urged a federal judge Thursday to allow the government to detain migrant families for longer than 20 days, a move meant to keep children with their parents instead of them being placed in a separate facility for minors.